jeevan243/jeevan243/README.md

 ### <div align="left">Full-stack developer who is enthusiastic and self-motivated.
 MERN stack specialist with a keen interest in learning and working with new technology.
 I'm excited to work with new technologies and solve problems as part of a team.
 I enjoy working on a variety of challenging projects.</div>

-- I’m currently learning🌱 React and applying them on a few basic applications you can check them here.
+- I’m currently learnin React and applying them on a few basic applications you can check them here.
 [Click here](https://github.com/jeevan243/React---Assignments)

-- ❓ Ask me about anything related to MERN stack and related technologies
+- Ask me about anything related to MERN stack and related technologies

 - Aside from coding, I enjoy hiking, yoga, and travelling.